-In July 2017, we published the Single Customer View Policy Rule, the Policy Rule on the Scope and Execution of the Deposit Guarantee Scheme and the amendments to the Statements Regulation.
-We did so in compliance with the obligations under Directive 2014/49/EU on deposit guarantee schemes (a recast of the previous Directive), also known as the DGSD.

-This consultation paper describes the proposed amendments to the rules referred to above.
+In July 2017, we published the Single Customer View (SCV) Policy Rule, the Policy Rule on the Scope and Execution of the Deposit Guarantee Scheme and the amendments to the Statements Regulation.
+We did so in compliance with the obligations under Directive 2014/49/ EU on deposit quarantee schemes (a recast of the previous Directive), also known as the DGSD.
+This policy document describes the adopted amendments to the rules referred to above.
 We made the changes in response to questions raised by banks and our own insights as they evolved during the transition to the SCV.
 There is also a need to clarify a number of specific situations involving the DGS.